 There's always going to be a better house, there's always going to be a better car, there's always going to be one more zero possible at the end of your bank account.
 There's always going to be a lifestyle that will match your income so if you keep chasing it, you will always be frustrated.

 Don't make the ability to bring my kids for four holidays a year, the benchmark of a successful parent.
 That's, that's not what it should be, simplify your life, alright?
-I know you're just okay, okay, okay, but still go back Monday to Saturday, chiong [dialect: go all the way out] my job because I hear my friends talk about, wah Iceland and Antarctica, this cruise wah, hear about the car, it's so hard.
+I know you're just okay, okay, okay, but still go back Monday to Saturday, 'chiong' ['go all the way out' in hokkien dialect] my job because I hear my friends talk about, wow Iceland and Antarctica, this cruise wow, hear about the car, it's so hard.

 I know what it is, but do think about how, this is not a message about giving a little bit more to Jesus.
 This is a message from the Bible that says give your whole life to Jesus.
 I'm just explaining what it might look like in different areas that's all.

 Finally, I want to say that if we want to serve Jesus then do so at home, it's very important to do that.
-Urm, many of us myself included, there's always this temptation to make your children successful in life.
+Hmm, many of us myself included, there's always this temptation to make your children successful in life.
 A lot of it is because you really love them but also some of it is because it makes you look good.
-Wah, your son, study here, study there, wah so smart.
-This award, that award, yah, yah, look at the genes here so, so, there's a lot of self, tied into that but that's not really living for the Gospel, isn't it?
-I think it's very important that the parent should raise the kids not so that they can go to Harvard, but that they can go to heaven.
+Wow, your son, study here, study there, wow so smart.
+This award, that award, yah, yah, look at the genes here.
+So, so, there's a lot of self tied into that but that's not really living for the Gospel, isn't it?
+I think it's very important that the parent should raise the kids not so that they can go to Harvard, but that they can go to Heaven.

 I have two sons, my goal, I'm not a great parent and I think I've mixed motives, many a time, I struggle with that but if anything, when they were born, I we wanted to give them names that would remind them for the rest of their lives that their parents wish that they would be servants of God and in the Gospel.

 I want them to go to heaven and I want them to be helping others go to heaven.
 I do not need them to go Harvard, it costs me too much.
-Many of you would have plaques at home that says Joshua 24:15, “As for me and my house, we will serve the Lord”, zhun bo [dialect: really]?
+Many of you would have plaques at home that says Joshua 24:15, “As for me and my house, we will serve the Lord”, 'zhun bo' ['really' in hokkien dialect]?
 Make sure when you place that, that's what you pray for and what you live for because I think many people when they put up that plaque, they really mean “as for me and my house, we will go to church on Sunday.”
 That's not serving the Lord, not quite.
-What does it mean to serve the Lord, serve in the Gospel, serve in the kingdom, radically give up your old life, that's what it means to serve the Lord, you can't serve two masters.
+What does it mean to serve the Lord, serve in the Gospel, serve in the kingdom, radically give up your old life, that's what it means to 'serve the Lord', you can't serve two masters.